Nithouson/nithouson.github.io/_pages/life.md

 ## Abstract Romance
 Experiences of high school mathematics competition established my passion for mathematics.
-I am interested in various branches of pure mathematics, especially combinatorics, abstract algebra, and number theory.
+I am interested in various branches of pure mathematics, especially combinatorics, algebra, and number theory.
 I am also interested in algorithms and theory of computation.
 I enjoy [Project Euler](http://www.projecteuler.net/), a set of problems that combine mathematics and programming.
 My Project Euler ID is [*Sines* (Nithouson)](https://projecteuler.net/profile/Nithouson.png).
 I also take part in puzzle contests such as [LMI Puzzle Ramayan](https://logicmastersindia.com/) and [WPF Puzzle Grand Prix](https://gp.worldpuzzle.org/).
 Some of my favorite puzzle genres include *Kakuro*, *Shikaku*, *Yajilin*, and *Heyawake*.
 Mathematics competition records: